 THIS WEEK’S DROP: THE POWER DROP

-The Power Drop was live between Thursday 18th February – Wednesday 3rd March, check out Select More each week to be the first to explore the latest Drop.
+The Power Drop was live between Thursday 18th February – Wednesday 3rd March, check out Select More to be the first to explore the latest Drop.

 Every other week BBC Select brings you a curated collection of three thought provoking programs and an exclusive Take on a subject that touches us all.
 We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 This week, The Drop delves into power dynamics across race, gender and politics.
 Principal at Black Futures Lab and Co-founder of The Black Lives Matter Global Network, Alicia Garza scrutinizes the acute diversity gap in politics, while British filmmaker Louis Theroux interrogates students accused of sexual assault.
 We learn about Burmese politician and Nobel peace prize winner Aung San Suu Kyi’s fall from grace, as well as the toxic perils of white nationalism in A Black and White Killing, hosted by journalist Mobeen Azhar.